 Lupine gives no more than half of the crop in the flowering phase, so harvesting for green mass is not carried out before the phase of shiny beans.

-Grain legumes are divided according to the requirement for light regime into:
+Leguminous crops are divided according to the requirement for light conditions:

 - long-day plants, in which the growing season shortens with lengthening daylight hours – peas, lentils, lathyrus, lupines, and beans;

 - short-day plants, in which the vegetation period is shortened with decreasing daylight hours – soybeans, mung bean;